mikhailsdv/detabase/README.md

 ## Use Cases

 - Query, get, put, insert, delete, update items.
 - Export databases with or without a specific query.
 - Print databases in the table or json view.
 - Put or insert data from command line or from file.
+- Clone databases with or without a specific query.
 - Delete or update multiple items with a query.
 - Truncate databases.
 - Create empty databases.
 - Count items in database.

 ## Usage